-This is also when we start FORMALLY placing the puppies from each litter.
-Before we do, we take each litter into our vet’s office to have each puppy thoroughly examined, and Lacey posts a video of each litter on our website.
+Starting at 6 weeks, we start FORMALLY reserving the puppies from each litter.
+Before we do, we take each litter into our vet’s office to have each puppy thoroughly examined, and we post a video of each litter on our website.
 This video will show the color and conformation of each puppy, in addition to its personality.

-***All of our puppies are given their first DAPP immunization (5 way) at around 6 weeks of age and their 2nd at 8 weeks of age (their third and fourth are given at 12 and 16 weeks respectively and then a yearly booster thereafter) and are regularly de-wormed and given a medication for the prevention of coccidia and giardia.***
+***All of our puppies are given their first DAPP/C vaccination (5 way) at 6 weeks of age and their 2nd at 9 weeks of age, along with their first Bordetella vaccination.
+Their their third DAPP and 2nd Bordetella vaccinations are given at 12 weeks (and then a yearly booster thereafter.
+The rabies shot can also be given at 12 weeks (no later than 16 weeks).
+They are also regularly de-wormed and given a medication for the prevention of coccidia and giardia.***

 At approximately 9 weeks of age our puppies are generally ready to go to their new homes where their socialization and training will continue in earnest.
 Occasionally we hold onto puppies a little longer if we do not feel they are quite ready to go to their new homes.
 Our clients are encouraged to come to our home to meet their fur babies if this is feasible.
 When this is not possible, we arrange for one of our responsible puppy chaperones to hand deliver our puppies to meet their new owners at their nearest major airport.
 JUST REMEMBER THAT YOUR 9 WEEK OR OLDER PUPPY WILL STILL NEED A LOT OF SLEEP, GENERALLY AT LEAST 16 TO 18 HOURS PER DAY IN A SERIES OF MEDIUM LENGTH TO LONG NAPS.
 If they don’t get their proper amount of sleep, it can definitely have an impact on their overall health.
 Part of this sleeping time can certainly be accomplished when they are laying in your lap or next to you on the sofa, but don’t be alarmed when they sleep a lot, because that is what puppies are supposed to do.
 In fact, even as adults they will sleep at least half of the day in a series of long naps, and probably closer to 14 hours per day.